-Manhunt under way after three killed in French Christmas market attack
+French police hunt Strasbourg Christmas market attacker

-PARIS (Reuters) - A manhunt was under way in northeastern France early on Wednesday for a gunman who killed three people and wounded a dozen others at a Christmas market in the French city of Strasbourg on Tuesday evening.
+PARIS (Reuters) - A massive manhunt was under way in northeastern France on Wednesday for a gunman who killed three people and wounded a dozen others at a Christmas market in the eastern city of Strasbourg.

 France raised its security threat to the highest alert level, strengthened border controls and asked people around Strasbourg to stay put as and police searched for the suspect.
 German police also tightened border controls across the Rhine river, officials said.